vagrant-libvirt/vagrant-libvirt/README.md

   virtualized guests may require hda.
 NOTE: this option also applies only to disks associated with a box image.
 * `disk_driver` - Extra options for the main disk driver ([see Libvirt documentation](http://libvirt.org/formatdomain.html#elementsDisks)).
   NOTE: this option also applies only to disks associated with a box image.
+In all cases, the value `nil` can be used to force the hypervisor default behaviour (e.g. to override settings defined in top-level Vagrantfiles).
 Supported options include:
   * `:cache` - Controls the cache mechanism.
 Possible values are "default", "none", "writethrough", "writeback", "directsync" and "unsafe".
   * `:io` - Controls specific policies on I/O. Possible values are "threads" and "native".
   * `:copy_on_read` - Controls whether to copy read backing file into the image file.
 The value can be either "on" or "off".